LynNor1/PaintByNumber_OCR/README.md

 ![homography selection example](readme_images/Homography_selection_example.png)

 Then click on the `Homography Txfm` button.
-Afterwards, the transformation, your selected region should be straightened out and pre-selected for OCR processing:
+Afterwards, your selected region should be straightened out and pre-selected for OCR processing:

 ![homography transormation example](readme_images/Homography_transformed_example.png)